liuchunhuahua/modified_snli-entailment-master/README.md

 This is modified from https://github.com/shyamupa/snli-entailment.
-It can work on tensorflow 1.0, the error arised by the tensorflow or python version update have been modified.
+It can work on tensorflow 1.0, the errors arised by the tensorflow or python version update have been modified.
 Some other small errors have been modified.